Government Accountability Project: The Democracy Protection Initiative

 The Democracy Protection Initiative was launched by the GAP in October 2020.
 The initiative aimed to encourage and provide support to whistleblowers who came forward with information relating to alleged interference in the 2020 United States elections and during a potential subsequent transition of power.
 Partners in the initiative included the American Constitution Society, American Oversight, Citizens for Responsibility and Ethics in Washington, Georgetown Law's Institute for Constitutional Advocacy and Protection, Protect Democracy, Public Citizen, and We The Action.

 Legislation

 The GAP advocated in favor of the All Circuit Review Extension Act, a bill that would extend for three years the authority for federal employees who appeal a judgment of the Merit Systems Protection Board (MSPB) to file their appeal at any federal court, instead of only the US Court of Appeals.
 The pilot program was established in the Whistleblower Protection Enhancement Act of 2012 (WPEA) to last only two years.
 The GAP called the program a "landmark" and said that it was "the WPEA's most significant structural reform", and argued that an extension of the program was needed in order to ensure that the Government Accountability Office (GAO) and Congress had enough time to see the results before deciding whether to make it permanent.

-Controversies

-Over the years, GAP has struggled with its own workplace discrimination, attorney malfeasance and client dissatisfaction.